N.Y.

 (a)

-Notwithstanding subdivision (f) of § 42 (Farm workforce retention credit)section forty-two of this article, a taxpayer that is a farm employer or an owner of a farm employer shall be eligible for a credit against the tax imposed under article nine-A or twenty-two of this chapter, pursuant to the provisions referenced in subdivision (i) of this section.(b)
+Notwithstanding subdivision (f) of § 42 (Farm workforce retention credit)section forty-two of this article, a taxpayer that is an eligible farm employer or an owner of an eligible farm employer shall be eligible for a credit against the tax imposed under article nine-A or twenty-two of this chapter, pursuant to the provisions referenced in subdivision (h) of this section.(b)

-For purposes of this section, the term “eligible farmer” means a taxpayer whose federal gross income from farming as defined in subsection (n) of § 606 (Credits against tax)section six hundred six of this chapter for the taxable year is at least two-thirds of excess federal gross income.
+For purposes of this section, the term “eligible farm employer” means a taxpayer who received an overtime expense certificate pursuant to Agriculture & Markets Law § 335 (Tax credit)section three hundred thirty-five of the agriculture and markets law and whose federal gross income from farming as defined in subsection (n) of § 606 (Credits against tax)section six hundred six of this chapter for the taxable year is at least two-thirds of excess federal gross income.
 Excess federal gross income means the amount of federal gross income from all sources for the taxable year in excess of thirty thousand dollars.
-For purposes of this section, payments from the state’s farmland protection program, administered by the department of agriculture and markets, shall be included as federal gross income from farming for otherwise eligible farmers.(d)
+For purposes of this section, payments from the state’s farmland protection program, administered by the department of agriculture and markets, shall be included as federal gross income from farming for otherwise eligible farmers.(c)

-A taxpayer must submit a request to the department in the manner prescribed by the commissioner after it has been issued a certificate of tax credit by the department of agriculture and markets pursuant to paragraph one of this subdivision (or such certificate has been issued to a partnership, limited liability company or subchapter S corporation in which it is a partner, member or shareholder, respectively, that is a farm employer), but such request must be submitted no later than November first of the taxable year for which the credit is being claimed.
+A taxpayer who received a preliminary overtime expense certificate pursuant to Agriculture & Markets Law § 335 (Tax credit)section three hundred thirty-five of the agriculture and markets law shall have the option to request an advance payment of the portion of the amount of tax credit they are allowed under this section equal to one hundred eighteen percent of aggregate amount of overtime expense that the farm employer paid from January first through July thirty-first, as certified by the department of agriculture and markets pursuant to Agriculture & Markets Law § 335 (Tax credit)section three hundred thirty-five of the agriculture and markets law.
+A taxpayer must submit an advanced payment request to the department in the manner prescribed by the commissioner after it has been issued a preliminary overtime expense certificate by the department of agriculture and markets pursuant to article twenty-five-C of the agriculture and markets law (or such certificate has been issued to a partnership, limited liability company or subchapter S corporation in which it is a partner, member or shareholder, respectively, that is a farm employer), but such request must be submitted no later than November first of the taxable year for which the credit is being claimed.
 For those taxpayers who have requested an advance payment and for whom the commissioner has determined to be eligible for this credit, the commissioner shall advance a payment of the portion of the amount of tax credit allowed to the taxpayer.
 The taxpayer will claim on the taxpayers’ return for the taxable year the portion of the amount of tax credit allowed for eligible overtime paid by the farm employer from August first through December thirty-first.
-The taxpayer must properly reconcile the advance payment of tax credit allowed under this subdivision on the taxpayer’s return.(3)
+The taxpayer must properly reconcile the advance payment of tax credit allowed under this subdivision on the taxpayer’s return.(f)

 Notwithstanding any provision of this chapter, employees of the department of agriculture and markets and the department shall be allowed to share and exchange:(i)